-The project involves the reconstruction of an existing structure located on a high school campus.
+The project involves the replacement of an existing trailer located on a high school campus.
 The new stadium support building will be constructed containing space for ticketing, concessions, custodial, and restrooms.
-The stadium support building has the same function and is the same size for the project site.
-The existing concrete and asphalt paving, landscaping, fencing, and gates surrounding the existing building will be reconstructed.
+The stadium support building has the same function and is larger in size to accommodate the building's layout.
+The existing concrete and asphalt paving, fencing, and gates surrounding the existing trailer will be reconstructed.
 As the project would serve the same function with no greater stadium capacity on the same site, the project is exempt under § 15302.